Mercer University: Townsend School of Music

 The Townsend School of Music opened on July 1, 2006.
 Mercer trustee Carolyn McAfee, wife of James T. McAfee, Jr., former chairman of Mercer's board of trustees, and her son and daughter-in-law, Tom McAfee and his wife Julie, provided the founding endowment.
 The school, named in honor of Mrs. McAfee's parents, Raymond and Sophia Townsend, is housed in the Allan and Rosemary McCorkle Music Building, a state-of-the-art facility that opened in 2001 on the Macon campus.
 The Townsend School of Music offers undergraduate and graduate music degrees formerly offered by the College of Liberal Arts.

 The Townsend-McAfee Institute, established in 2005, is a collaboration between the Townsend School of Music and the James and Carolyn McAfee School of Theology offering graduate programs in church music that prepare musical artists for the ministry.
-The institute, located on the Macon campus with the School of Music, is preparing a new hymnal for Baptists and other Christian fellowships.
-Slated for release in 2009, the 400th anniversary of Baptists, the project demonstrates Mercer's commitment to its church-related heritage and connects with the university's namesake, Jesse Mercer, who authored Cluster of Spiritual Songs, a hymnal first published circa 1800 with 11 subsequent editions.
+The institute, located on the Macon campus with the School of Music, was behind Celebrating Grace, a new hymnal for the Cooperative Baptist Fellowship from Mercer University Press and its eponymous musical and Biblical studies publishing subsidiary.
+Released in 2010, the project demonstrates Mercer's commitment to its church-related heritage and connects with the university's namesake, Jesse Mercer, who authored Cluster of Spiritual Songs, a hymnal first published circa 1800 with 11 subsequent editions.
+Rapid expansion began in 2023 when it acquired the choral and printed music divisions of the John T. Benson Music Company from Universal Music Group, followed by the December 2024 acquisition of Smith and Helwys, a publisher of Cooperative Baptist Fellowship-affiliated Bible study material.
+The acquisitions have made the Townsend-McAfee Institute, and Mercer University itself, a leading publisher of choral music and church Bible study material.

-The Robert McDuffie Center for Strings offers conservatory-quality music training in a comprehensive university setting.
-McDuffie is an internationally renowned violinist who has served as Distinguished University Professor of Music since 2004.
-The focus of the center, housed in the School of Music on the Macon campus, is to provide highly talented string students the opportunity to learn with some of the nation's most renowned string musicians.
+The Robert McDuffie Center for Strings offers music training.
+McDuffie is a violinist who has served as Distinguished University Professor of Music since 2004.
+The focus of the center, housed in the School of Music on the Macon campus, is to provide string students the opportunity to learn with string musicians.
 Total enrollment is limited to 26 students: 12 violinists, 6 violists, 6 cellists and 2 double bassists.